Health Information and Tools > Patient Care Handouts > Learning About Drug Use in Teens

 Learning About Drug Use in Teens

-Why do teens use drugs?
+Why do teens use alcohol or drugs?

-• Seem more grown up.
+• Believe it makes them more grown up.

 • Ease feelings of insecurity.

-• Forget about emotional, physical, or sexual abuse.
+• Forget about past trauma or abuse.

-What problems can drugs cause?
+What problems can alcohol or drug use cause?

-Drugs can change how well you make decisions, how well you think, and how quickly you can react.
-They can make it hard for you to control your actions.
-Drug use can:
+Using drugs or alcohol can change how well you think and make decisions and how quickly you can react.
+It can make it hard to control your actions.
+Alcohol or drug use also can change how you feel about your life.
+It can increase the risk of anxiety, depression, and suicide.

-How do you say no to drugs?
+How do you say no to alcohol or drugs?

 Do you have substance use disorder?

-Substances can include more than illegal drugs like heroin or meth.
+Substances can include more than drugs like heroin or meth.
 You also can have problems with alcohol, cannabis, prescription medicines, or medicines you can buy without a prescription.

 You may have substance use disorder and need help if you have any of these signs: